-Quantitative Health Sciences has expertise in all aspects of clinical research.
-From study design to statistical analysis to preparing funding applications, we will help you and your department achieve sound scientific results from your research project in a timely manner.
-Each year, we co-author hundreds of publications and receive millions of dollars in external funding.
+Quantitative Health Sciences has expertise in all aspects of clinical research – including study design, statistical analysis and preparing funding applications.
+We work with our collaborators to achieve sound scientific results from research projects, resulting in hundreds of co-authored publications each year and millions of dollars in external research funding.

-Let us help with your next project.
-Please contact us with any collaboration requests or find an expert by specialty.
+Please contact us with any collaboration requests or look here to find an expert by specialty.

-Please continue to the risk calculators on the rcalc.ccf.org website.
+Please continue to the risk calculators on the riskcalc.org website.

-QHS-instructed courses at Cleveland Clinic and the Lerner College of Medicine:
+QHS-instructed courses at the Cleveland Clinic Lerner College of Medicine (CCLCM):

 Download educational datasets for analysis in csv and sas7bdat formats.
 Descriptions and data dictionaries are available in the table below.Download datasets